-Functions, theory, principles and applications; selecting the right appeal; surveys and analyses; studying markets; budgeting the appropriation; layouts, type, borders and illustrations; use of color; choice of mediums; writing publicity and promotion stories; openings, anniversaries, sales and special events; institutional copy; the advertising agency and its functions; sales and collection letters.
+priation; layouts, type, borders and illustrations; use of color; choice of mediums; writing publicity and promotion stories; openings, anniversaries, sales and special events; institutional copy; the advertising agency and its functions; sales and collection letters.

 Fall (2).
-(Not offered in 1935-1936.)
+(Not offered in 1936-1937.)